Nicolae Beldiceanu

 Nicolae Beldiceanu ([nikoˈla.e beldiˈt͡ʃe̯anu]; 26 October 1844 in Preutești - 2 February 1896 in Iași) was a Romanian poet and novelist.

-Beldiceanu was the first person to write about the discoveries made at the Cucuteni archaeological site near the town of Cucuteni, Romania.
-He had helped four other scholars from Iași with the excavation of this site in 1885, and published an article entitled: Antichitățile de la Cucuteni (Antiquities of Cucuteni) the same year.
-This site was the first discovery of what would later become known as the Cucuteni-Trypillian culture.
+Beldiceanu was the first person to write about the discoveries made at the archaeological site near the town of Cucuteni, Romania.
+He had helped four other scholars from Iași with its excavation in 1885, the year he published an article entitled Antichitățile de la Cucuteni (Antiquities of Cucuteni).
+Here was made the first discovery of what became known as the Cucuteni-Trypillian culture.

-His son Nicolae N. Beldiceanu was also a noted poet and writer.
+His son and namesake, Nicolae, was also a poet and writer.